Elijah699/Elijah699/README.md

 * I am open to Frontend Roles 👐👐

-* I am currently working with React JS, NextJS amidst other technologies 	📚
+* I am proefficient with Typescript and javascript amidst other technologies 	📚

-* I'm currently Learning Typescript and Data Structure & Algorithm 😃
+* I'm currently learning Data Structure & Algorithm 😃

 * I'm looking to work with others on front end development projects. ☀️☀️☀️